camunda/camunda-docs/docs/apis-tools/web-modeler-api/tutorial.md

 :::note

-In this tutorial, we will execute arguments to create and delete a file.
+In this tutorial, we will execute arguments to create a project, add a collaborator, and delete a project.
 You can examine the framework for processing these arguments in the `cli.js` file before getting started.

 :::

-## POST a file
+## Create a new project (POST) and add a collaborator (PUT)

-First, let's script an API call to create a file.
+First, let's script an API call to create a new project.

 To do this, take the following steps: